Building-Energy-Modeling/Building-Modeling/README.md

 where the derivatives are computed via automatic differentiation and $\lambda$ controls the balance between data fitting and physical consistency.

+Physics-informed and physics-constrained learning has been increasingly explored for building thermal dynamics.
+Drgoňa et al. [\[PINN-1\]](https://doi.org/10.1016/j.enbuild.2021.110992) developed a physics-constrained deep learning framework for multi-zone building thermal dynamics, demonstrating that physical constraints can improve model consistency and generalization in complex building systems.

 PINNs can generalize better to unseen operating conditions than pure black-box models because the physics constraints prevent physically implausible predictions.
 They also require less training data, since the governing equations provide additional information.
 The learned parameters may retain physical meaning, offering partial interpretability.

 However, PINNs are more computationally expensive to train due to derivative computation, and the regularization weight $\lambda$ requires careful tuning.
 They also require the user to specify the governing equations explicitly, which limits their applicability when the underlying physics is uncertain or highly complex.